 What is the advantage of a PERT chart?

-Typically, a PERT chart is advantageous at the outset of a project’s planning phase to get a high-level overview of all the tasks involved, their dependencies, and their estimated completion dates.
+Typically, a PERT chart is advantageous at the outset of a project’s planning phase to get a high-level overview of all the tasks involved, their dependencies, and estimated completion dates.
 Because it is laid out like a flow chart, with each task pointing directly to the next sequential task (or tasks), a PERT chart provides an excellent visual representation of the relationship between each project activity.

 What is the advantage of a Gantt chart?